KitKat4191/UdonKeypad/README.md

 This is optional, and only recommended for people who are interested in doing Udon programming.
 You should at least have watched Tupper's tutorial on cube-rotation before attempting this!

 There are 3 possible programs which are run at different stages: at success, at failure, and at reset.
 Each program calls a custom event.
+An optional variable `keypadCode` will be set with the entered code on the target program.

 | Setting name   | Event name      | Description                |
 | -------------- |:---------------:| -------------------------- |